VildeAvloes/semester-project-1/README.md

 ![Screenshot of the front page of The Community Science Musem.
 The front page has a menu on the top and a big picture of the moon in different phases.](/images/The-Community-Science-Museum.png)

 ### Description
 This is my first Semester Project at the front-end-developer program at Noroff Fagskole.
 The aim for this project was to show the skills I’d learned throughout my first year at the program in design, HTML and CSS.
+The website has 9 HTML-pages and I have used Netlify to host the page.

 _Built With_